 This emergency rule amends various filing and procedural requirements and provides alternative procedures to reduce or eliminate in-person contact between members of the public and Commission staff or other members of the public to reduce the risk of exposure to the COVID-19 virus.
-This serves as a fourth extension of the emergency rule filed in April 2020.
-Because we expect the office will reopen and we will resume typical mail processing while this rule is in place, Rule 2.503 permits electronic or paper filing rather than requiring electronic only.
-This rule facilitates a slow transition to accommodate members of the public with varying degrees of vulnerability to COVID-19.
+This is the seventh extension of the emergency rule filed in April 2020.